confluentinc/kafka-streams-examples/README.md

 ### Unit Tests

-The stream processing of Kafka Streams can be tested with TopologyTestDriver from kafka-streams-test-utils packages.
+The stream processing of Kafka Streams can be **unit tested** with TopologyTestDriver from kafka-streams-test-utils packages.
 This way you pipe sample input to pipeline and validate output.
 See more info [Testing Streams Code](https://docs.confluent.io/current/streams/developer-guide/test-streams.html)

 ### Integration Tests